-In a Dimensions CM for UNIX server installation with a remote Serena Runtime or Oracle Enterprise database, you are prompted for the Oracle Net Service Name.
+In a Dimensions CM for UNIX server installation with an Oracle Enterprise database, you are prompted for the Oracle Net Service Name.
 This is the name that the local Oracle client uses to identify particular Oracle databases on the network.
 On your local UNIX node you must define the Net Service Name of the remote Oracle database.
 Edit tnsnames.ora or use the Oracle Net Configuration Assistant as explained below.